Didisimmons/LILELI-QUIZ-GAME/test.md

     2. Confirm that the three member testimonials are displayed in a slideshow with a previous and back arrow button and carousel indicators present.

         When tested on a desktop device, the slideshow showing the member testimonials is  displayed and their names are anonymous to hide their identity.
-This is done to build trust with the users so that they know we understand confidentiality.
+This is done to build trust with the users so that they know LILELI understand's confidentiality and respects their privacy.
 The previous and back buttons are visible and are functioning when clicked as well as the carousel indicators which are present under the testimonials.
 As the screen width is adjusted to that of a tablet device it can be seen that the testimonials and compelling text adjust to the screen size appearing concise and appealing.
 On a mobile device the same effect takes place, the text adjust responsively to the device.

-    3. Confirm that the “Join Us “ button present under the testimonials section leads the user to a new page and when hovered the button expands.
+    3. Confirm that the “Join Us “ button present under the testimonials section leads the user to a new page when clicked and when hovered the button expands.

         Testing this on a desktop device it can be seen that the button is present and adjusts accordingly as expected when the screen width is adjusted between a tablet and mobile device, shrinking in size.
 It can also be noticed that the button expands when the mouse is hovered on it.

     4. Confirm that the background image used for the reviews section is visible and does not affect the visibility of the text and there is no text overflow.

-         When tested on a desktop device, the slideshow of member testimonials is displayed, and their names are anonymized to protect their identities.
-This is done to instil trust in the users, letting them know that we respect their privacy.
+         When tested on a desktop device, the background image is visible.
 The previous and back buttons are visible and functional when clicked, as are the carousel indicators located beneath the testimonials.
-When the screen width is reduced to that of a tablet device, the testimonials and compelling text adjust to the size, appearing concise and appealing.
+When the screen width is reduced to that of a tablet device, the testimonials and compelling text adjust to the size, appearing concise and appealing as well as the background image.

 6. Products Section

-    1. Go to the home page and scroll all the way down to the products section.
+    1. Go to the home page and scroll all the way down to the product section.

     2. Confirm that the comic products are divided into three equal columns with different card container designs.
 A picture, a title, some engaging text, and a button should all be included in the design of the card container.
 When the three columns are adjusted, they should be responsive and conform to the screen size.
 On a mobile device, each card container should take up the entire width of the screen, with one card container per column.

          On a desktop device, the card container with the image, title, and brief introductory text is present, and the container is responsive as it adjusts to different screen sizes.
 The fonts and buttons are also responsive to the width of the screen.
-As the screen width is reduced to different breakpoints, the card container collapses from three images per row to one image on a mobile device.
+As the screen width is reduced to different breakpoints, the card container collapses from three images per row to one image per row on a mobile device.
 This is done to ensure that the card container content is visible, appealing and not appearing clustered.

     3. Hover your mouse over the image of the product card container to see if the alt text appears.

           When tested on all devices, the alt text appears on the images when the mouse is hovered over them.

     4. When the "Read More" button is clicked, the user should be directed to another page.

          When tested on a mobile screen width, the button expands when the mouse is hovered over it and, when clicked, directs the user to another page in a new tab to improve user experience.

 7. Quiz Section